dottxt-ai/outlines/docs/cookbook/prompting-techniques/self-ask.md

         print(f"Follow-up A: {a}")
 print(f"Final answer: {response.final_answer}")
 ```

-    Loading checkpoint shards:   0%|          | 0/2 [00:00<?, ?it/s]

-    Compiling FSM index for all state transitions: 100%|█| 172/172 [00:01<00:00
-    We detected that you are passing `past_key_values` as a tuple and this is deprecated and will be removed in v4.43.
-Please use an appropriate `Cache` class (https://huggingface.co/docs/transformers/v4.41.3/en/internal/generation_utils#transformers.Cache)

     Original question: What was the population of New York City in the year the Empire State Building was completed?